 These considerations were included in the original issue of this report.
-Since then, an incident in the North Sea has provided evidence that some of these diver rescue considerations do work.
+Since then there has been an incident in the North Sea that provides evidence that some of these diver rescue considerations do work.

 The Bibby Topaz lost a diver during a DP run-off.
-The diver was at approximately 100msw when the vessel lost DP, and subsequently, the diver's umbilical parted.
+The diver was at approximately 100msw when the vessel lost DP and subsequently the diver's umbilical parted.

-The diver was left on top of the subsea asset he was working on, which had a very limited bailout supply and no hot water.
+The diver was left on top of the subsea asset he was working on with a very limited bailout supply and no hot water.
 The gas supply in the bailout was quickly breathed down.
 The diver survived for over 30 minutes without breathing and without active heating.
 The diver survived by a combination of high oxygen within his body tissues and very low core temperature.

-The above incident proves that the 'consideration' could have positive benefits during a diver's recovery.
+The above incident is proof that the 'consideration' could have positive benefits during a diver recovery.

-By closing the diver's hot water, there are potentially several beneficial outcomes:
+By closing the diver's hot water, potentially there are several beneficial outcomes:

-- If the diver has only a communication problem and his hot water has been diverted, he will immediately return to the bell.
+- If the diver has only a communication problem and his hot water has been diverted he will immediately head back to the bell.
 He will also realise that his communications are down.
-Hot water can be re-instated, and the bellman can stand down - If the unresponsive diver does not start heading back, the supervisor knows an incident is occurring. - The supervisor is registering the diver's level of consciousness (via the Glasgow coma scale)-AVPU. - If there is a delay in locking out the rescue diver and the possibility that the IP will breathe down their bailout, lowering the core temperature may be beneficial.
+Hot water can be re-instated and the bellman can stand down - If the unresponsive diver does not start heading back, the supervisor knows that there is an incident occurring. - The supervisor is registering the diver's level of consciousness (via the Glasgow coma scale)-AVPU - If there is a delay in locking out the rescue diver and a possibility that the IP has will breath down their bailout the lowering of the core temperature may be beneficial.